 The webcam seems to lack visual quality.
 Skype calls visual quality was poor.

 All the previous generations of Dell XPS 13 had speakers that were not so great.
 This one is no exception.
 Although the volume can be louder without the sound being distorted, the audio still feels thin.
-For the price you pay on this laptop there should be better speakers on it, especially when compared with the MacBook Air and the Surface Laptop 2.
+For the price you pay on this laptop, there should be better speakers on it, especially when compared with the MacBook Air and the Surface Laptop 2.

 This laptop excels in many areas, and if a lightweight and compact ultrabook is something you’re after, then it should go on your list.
-The excellent design and built quality, battery life, and the fact that it is very light make the laptop a ‘best buy’.
+The excellent design and built quality, battery life, and the fact that it is very light to make the laptop a ‘best buy’.

 If you’re looking for more speed and power you’ll have to pay more and there’s a cheaper alternative, the Microsoft Surface Laptop 2.